 He is survived by Marie (nee Bowen), his loving wife of 53 years, his son Derek, Tinton Falls, his daughter Vanessa and her husband Dave Godshalk of Herndon, VA, and his cherished grandchildren, Connor and Cadence.
 He is also survived by his mother-in-law, Tillie Bowen, sisters Christina (Jim) Bergenholtz and Judy (Fabio) D’Este, brother-in-laws Bill (Diane) Bowen, Rob (Sue) Bowen and Rick (Leora) Bowen, cousins Bev and Karen (Don) and a wealth of nieces, nephews and friends.
 His family was at the center of everything he ever did, and his departure leaves an immense hole in our lives.

-Given the health risks of travel and large gatherings posed by COVID-19, a memorial service of celebration will be held at a later date.
 In lieu of flowers, donations may be made in Dave’s memory to Red Bank Crop Walk, PO Box 8022, Red Bank, NJ 07701 or online at www.redbankcropwalk.com (Team Luther Memorial).

 To send flowers to David's family, please visit our floral store.